 One of the biggest contributors to natural smells is terpenes.
 The sensory effects of terpenes, mixed with other suitable compounds, can bring different positive effects to one’s mood and feeling.

-This article will break down how to make the most of these compounds when it comes to creating pleasing fragrances for any occasion.
+We at Medical Terpenes will break down how to make the most of these compounds when it comes to creating pleasing fragrances for any occasion.

 The Aromatic Profiles of Terpenes